heytonytan/ga-sg-dat-pt/README.md

 # Tony's Part-time GA Data Science Repo
-## This is what I spend my Saturdays on from January to March 2016
+## This is what I spend my Saturdays doing from January to March 2016

 *Learning some data science techniques and Python*